Oneo64/The-Mirk-of-Agmundr/Characters/Alfrir.md

 Alfrir has a subtle sense of humor, yet his sense of humor only shows during hard times.

 ### Voice
+Alfrir speaks casually.
+He also has the tendancy to blurt words out.

-"Ljörn, think about it!
+ - "Ljörn, think about it!
 We could become-"
-"Hey.
+ - "Hey.
 Are you still thinking about Álahringr?"
-"I told you this land would be prosperous.
+ - "I told you this land would be prosperous.
 And they're going to Fjörðvík, father is.
 The war won't touch them there.
 You don't need to worry about them."
-"Yes, it's annoying."
+ - "Yes, it's annoying."
-"The explorers took three days, I heard."
+ - "The explorers took three days, I heard."
-"See them?"
+ - "See them?"
-"Look at the man's helmet."
+ - "Look at the man's helmet."
-"I never seen one like it."
+ - "I never seen one like it."
-"Ljörn, what are you-"
+ - "Ljörn, what are you-"
+ - "Ljörn, stop it!"
+ - "You had the same thing on the boat.
+I know you were awake."
-"Ugh... nasty thing.
+ - "Ugh... nasty thing.
 It's gone done me."

 ### Goals
 **Goal:** To explore the new land.